 Posting on social media is an excellent first step when searching for your lost dog.
 Because so many people use Facebook and other social media platforms daily—often multiple times per day—you may be able to get many eyes on your post.
 Consider adding multiple posts, too, and even tagging friends who live in your area.
 Most people are happy to share posts tohelp find a lost pet and get them home to their family.

 When searching for your lost pet, you should retrace your steps and visit locations you’ve recently been to together.
 Check your pet’s favorite spots, such as the local dog park or other places you tend to visit.

 Remember to leave flyers there, too, in case your pet returns when you are not there to retrieve them.

 Missing Pet Network no longer lists missing pets (since social media is usually the go-to for pet finding help these days).
 However, they do give helpful advice on how to find a lost dog—such as updating your pet’s microchip records.

 Whether you forgot to register your pet’s microchip after implantation or if the info is outdated, you can still make changes even years later.
-Each company that manufacturers the microchips has its own registry, per the Animal Humane Society, but they do offer a list of microchip manufacturers.
+Each company that manufactures microchips has its own registry.
+Visitthe Animal Humane Society’s website, where they offer alist of microchip manufacturers.

-You can also look up your pet’s microchip ID number to find out which company you need to contact to update information or mark your pet as lost.
+The American Animal Hospital Association maintains a tool you can use to look up your pet’s microchip ID number and find out which company you need to contact to update information or mark your pet as lost.

-If your pet winds up at an animal shelter or veterinarian clinic, the staff there can scan for a microchip.
-Having the most current information on the registry means better odds of reuniting with your furry friend ASAP.
+If your pet winds up at an animal shelter or veterinarian clinic, the staff there will scan for a microchip.
+Having the most current information on the registry gives you the best odds of reuniting with your furry friend ASAP.